Rufus Thomas: Death and legacy

 He died of heart failure in 2001, at the age of 84, at St. Francis Hospital in Memphis.
 He is buried next to his wife Lorene, who died in 2000, at the New Park Cemetery in Memphis.

 Writer Peter Guralnick said of him:His music... brought a great deal of joy to the world, but his personality brought even more, conveying a message of grit, determination, indomitability, above all a bottomless appreciation for the human comedy that left little room for the drab or the dreary in his presence.

 Thomas was honored with a marker on the Mississippi Blues Trail in Byhalia.

-In popular culture

-Bobby Brown portrays Thomas in the BET television series American Soul.

-A character named Rufus in “Kill Bill: Volume 2” played with Rufus Thomas.